Skip to main content

 My research interests are varied.
 These are some of the ongoing research projects in my lab.

-In another project, we have been exploring determinants of health and wellbeing in 8-11 year old children with Type 1 diabetes and their healthy counterparts in Kuwait.
+In the past five years, we have been exploring determinants of health and wellbeing in 8-11 year old children with Type 1 diabetes and their healthy counterparts in Kuwait.
 Children with Type 1 diabetes and their families often struggle and can experience poor mental health and lifestyle changes in response to their illness.
-This is likely to be exacerbated under the hardship of the pandemic.
-This project is supported by PhD funding provided by Kuwait Ministry of Health to Afrah Alazmi.
+This was exacerbated under the hardship of the pandemic.
+This project was supported by PhD funding provided by Kuwait Ministry of Health to Afrah Alazmi.
 Collaboratior: Dr Simon Viktor (Bangor).

-In collaboration with Coed Lleol, we are investigating whether wodland environment activities could support families with pre-school children to make better nutritional choices.
-This project is supported by KESS II funding for Masters by Research.
+In collaboration with Coed Lleol, we have been investigating whether wodland environment activities could support families with pre-school children to make better nutritional choices.
+This project was supported by KESS II funding for Masters by Research.
 The research team includes Ramiga Kirupaikkumaran (KESS scholar), Dr Natasha Simons (Coed Lleol), and Dr Simon Viktor (Bangor).

-Supporting early detection and intervention for children with developmental delays and disabilities in Bosnia and Herzegovina, in colleaboration with EDUS (NGO), UNICEF, and Dr Nirvana Pistoljevic (Columbia University).
+Supporting early detection and intervention for children with developmental delays and disabilities in Bosnia and Herzegovina, in colleaboration with EDUS (NGO), UNICEF, Dr Nirvana Pistoljevic (Columbia University), and Mr Eldin Dzanko (Technical University of Munich).

 Teaching children to enjoy eating their fruit and vegetables (Food Dudes) and engaging in physical activity (Dynamic Dudes): I have been especially interested in application of the healtyhy eating interventions in special schools and with children diagnosed with autism.
 Collaborators include Prof Pauline Horne (Bangor), Dr Simon Viktor (Bangor) and Dr Catherine Sharp (Bristol).